Meta Payment Systems Explained: Thresholds, Auto-Bill, and Card Limits

 Why your card limit is also your daily-spend ceiling

 Meta won't let unbilled spend on a single ad account exceed roughly your card's authorization limit.
 If your card has a $5,000 limit and your threshold is $5,000, you cap out around there in unbilled charges and Meta will start declining new spend until the latest charge clears.
 This is why traditional preset-limit cards struggle at scale — you can't ramp Meta spend faster than your credit limit.
-Charge cards (Amex Business Gold, Platinum, Brex, Ramp) with no preset limit dodge this entirely.
+Charge cards (Amex Business Gold, Platinum, Brex, Ramp) with no preset limit dodge this entirely — see our breakdown of Amex charge cards with no preset limit for ads, or skip personal credit altogether with a no-personal-guarantee business card.

 What happens when a Meta charge fails